Temperature sensitivity of a Thorium-229 solid-state nuclear clock: Abstract

 \section{Abstract}

 Quantum state-resolved spectroscopy of the low energy thorium-229 nuclear transition was recently achieved.
-The five allowed transitions within the electric quadrupole splitting structure were measured to the kilohertz level in a calcium fluoride host crystal, opening the field of nuclear-based optical clocks.
+The five allowed transitions within the electric quadrupole structure were measured to the kilohertz level in a calcium fluoride host crystal, opening many new areas of research using nuclear clocks.
 Central to the performance of solid-state clock operation is an understanding of systematic shifts such as the temperature dependence of the clock transitions.
 In this work, we measure the four strongest transitions of thorium-229 in the same crystal at three temperature values: 150\,K, 229\,K, and 293\,K. We find shifts of the unsplit frequency and the electric quadrupole splittings, corresponding to decreases in the electron density, electric field gradient, and field gradient asymmetry at the nucleus as temperature increases.
 The \textit{m} = $\pm$5/2 → $\pm$3/2 line shifts only 62(6)\,kHz over the temperature range, i.e., approximately 0.4\,kHz/K, representing a promising candidate for a future solid-state optical clock.
 Achieving 10$^{-18}$ precision requires crystal temperature stability of 5\,$\upmu$K.

 \textit{Introduction.} Nuclear clocks promise a new regime of scientific measurement capability.
 This includes searches for ultralight dark matter candidates through variations of fundamental constants~\cite{Flambaum2006,Peik2021,Zhang2024,Beeks2024}, solid-state optical clocks for field applications~\cite{Rellergert2010, Kazakov2012, Zhang2024b}, and more precise clock operation in trapped ions~\cite{Campbell2011,Thielking2018, Yamaguchi2024}.
 Current optical atomic clocks based on electronic transitions utilize quantum state engineering for precise measurement of high quality factor resonances and detailed characterization of systematic effects to account for or reduce shifts and broadenings \cite{Bloom2014,McGrew2018,Bothwell2022}.
 Examples in these cold atom systems include blackbody radiation shifts, light shifts, and Zeeman splittings and shifts~\cite{Aeppli2024}.
-To achieve the level of precision of optical atomic clocks, nuclear clock transition shifts will need to be similarly characterized.
+The systematic shifts and splittings of nuclear transitions must be characterized to achieve the level of precision of optical atomic clocks.